AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

   .hatchFill('diagonalbrick', 'gray')
   .hoverHatchFill('diagonalbrick', 'black');
 ```
 Using such settings we've created a style that defines area of Gold color, rather thick area line, hatch filled with DiagonalBrick and a couple of effects.
-Also, we've defined that when user will move cursor over an element it's hatch will be highlighted with a black and chart will be filled with darkred.
+Also, we've defined that when user will move cursor over the chart it's hatch will be highlighted with a black and chart will be filled with darkred.

-Now we will take a sample single series chart described above, define style in JSON and apply it to all chart elements
+Now we will apply the style to the chart:

 {sample}BCT\_AreaChart\_08{sample}